Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-client-credential-certificate/README.md

 The console application:

-- Acquires an access token from Azure AD using its own identity (without a user).
+- Acquires an access token from Microsoft Entra ID using its own identity (without a user).
 - It then calls the Microsoft Graph `/users` endpoint to retrieve a list of users, which it then displays on the screen (as a Json blob).

 ![Topology](../ReadmeImages/topology.png)